InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

     ansible-playbook -e @${PARAMS}.yaml site.yaml

 That deploys the operator and its CRD to your chosen operator namespace.
-To deploy the Data Manager RBAC objects you need to run the `site_dm.yaml` playbook: -
+To deploy the Data Manager RBAC and Jupyter notebook configuration objects you need to run the `site_dm.yaml` playbook: -

     ansible-playbook -e @${PARAMS}.yaml site_dm.yaml